branthale/SecurityOnion/BsidesAugusta2018.md

 Range ISMs
  Agents - do not pivot, do not adjust, go after one thing domain admin, don't read e-mail Tools that use agent aren't that real
- 4688 Detail tracking / don't teach them somehting that they can't do
+ 4688 Detail tracking / don't teach them something that they can't do